Stutchbury/InputEvents/docs/README.md

 #### Notes on using Paul Stoffregen's Encoder Library

-> Since v1.2.1, Paul's Encoder Library remains the default but you can now use different encoder libraries with `InputEvents`.
+> Paul Stoffregen's Encoder Library remains the default but you can now use different encoder libraries with `InputEvents`.
 See Encoder Adapter Notes above.

-Please take care to read the pin requirements in the [official documantation page](https://www.pjrc.com/teensy/td_libs_Encoder.html) (TLDR; use interupt pins).
+Please take care to read the pin requirements in the [official documantation page](https://www.pjrc.com/teensy/td_libs_Encoder.html) (TLDR; use interupt capable pins).
 The github repository is [here](https://github.com/paulstoffregen/Encoder).

 This library is very good (and very optimised) for the boards it supports, but it doesn't support all microcontrollers.

+> The latest formal release of the Encoder library is 1.4.4 from 11th Dec 2023.
+There have been a number of updates to the git repo since then without a formal release.
+If your board does not work with the 1.4.4 relese, it may work if you manually install the github source.

-I have tested with:
+Paul's Encoder library supports far more boards than I have available but I have tested with:

-- **Teensy** - 4.1, no issues
+- **Teensy** - 4.0 and 4.1.
 - **Arduino UNO** - the base line AVR type board, only 2 interrupt pins!
 - **ESP8266** - D1 Mini & Adafruit Feather 8266.
 Lots of compiler deprecation warnings for Encoder but compiles OK.
 Only one analog pin, so no joystick.
-- **ESP32** - D1 Mini32 & other random ones.
+- **ESP32** - D1 Mini32, Adafruuit & other random ones.
 No issues since v1.0.2.

-Encoder supports far more boards than I have available for testing but if your board is not supported, the [`EventEncoder`](EventEncoder.md) and [`EventEncoderButton`](EventEncoderButton.md) classes will be excluded if you do not have PJRC's Encoder library installed in your project.

-> The latest formal release of the Encoder library is 1.4.4 from 11th Dec 2023.
-There have been a number of updates to the git repo since then without a formal release.
-If your borad does not work with the 1.4.4, it may work if you manually install the github source.

 ----

 ### GPIO Expander Adapters

-Since v1.5.0
+Since v1.5.0 (since v1.6.0 for encoders)

-Using a GPIO Expander Adapter and the `ExpanderPinAdapter`, you can connect `EventButton`, `EventSwitch` and the button part of `EventEncoderButton` to GPIO Expander boards.
+Using a GPIO Expander Adapter and the `ExpanderPinAdapter`, you can connect `EventButton`, `EventSwitch`, `EventEncoder` and `EventEncoderButton` to GPIO Expander boards.

 Most GPIO Expander Adapters use an underlying library so this will need to be installed but the `#include` is done by the adapter.